Downsend School

-Downsend School is a co-educational independent school for pupils aged between two and sixteen.
-In 2020, Downsend became a through-school, offering a three year GCSE.
+Downsend School is a co-educational independent school for pupils aged between six months and sixteen.
+In 2020, Downsend became a through-school, offering a three-year GCSE.
 It is located in Leatherhead, Ashtead and Epsom, in Surrey, UK.

-It is now a school for boys and girls, and takes on pupils from 6 to 16 years of age.
-Unusually the school does not have charitable status, being run as a profitable business by Cognita Schools Limited.
-Downsend's headmaster is Mr Ian Thorpe, previously head of Chinthurst School.
+It is a school for boys and girls, and takes on pupils from 6 months to 16 years of age across its four schools in Ashtead, Epsom and Leatherhead.
+The school does not have charitable status, being run as a business by Cognita Schools Limited.
+As of 2025, Downsend's executive head is Rebecca Tear.

 History

 Downsend was founded, owned for nearly a century, and headmastered by three generations of the Linford family.
 A. H. Linford had started Peterborough Lodge, a preparatory school for about 100 boys aged 5 to 15, including 5 to 10 boarders, at 143 Finchley Road, Hampstead, about 1898.
 During the First World War he opened Downsend for the boarders from Peterborough Lodge, and in 1940 after the beginning of the Second World War the two schools amalgamated at the Downsend site between Leatherhead and Ashtead.
 A. H. Linford's son Cedric T. Linford became headmaster.

 For about a year from 1942 the boarders were taken out of the London area to Hurstpierpoint College in Sussex, where they were under the control of the mathematics master, Denys Straker.
 C. T. Linford remained headmaster, also teaching Latin and Greek, until his son Christopher J. Linford took over in 1968.
 The school was run as a non-denominational preparatory school for boys aged 8 to 13.
-It achieved a good record for scholarships to leading public schools, especially during the long period when Denys Straker was the mathematics master.
 In 1968 the school had 220 boys; Christopher Linford expanded the business to four schools in the area educating a total of around 900 boys and girls.
-In 2002 no one in the family was willing to take on the heavy responsibility of running the school and it was sold to Asquith Court Schools Ltd.
+In 2002 no one in the family was willing to take on the responsibility of running the school and it was sold to Asquith Court Schools Ltd.

 The school

 Downsend is situated at 1 Leatherhead Road, Leatherhead, Surrey KT22 8TJ, just outside Ashtead.
 Three Little Downsend Nursery and Pre-preps are located in Epsom, Leatherhead and Ashtead, all surrounding the main site.
-The structure of the school is as follows: Little Downsend caters for children aged 2 to 6 (First Steps to Year 1), years 2-6 are the Junior School.
-Pupils then automatically ascend into the Lower Senior School (years 7-8), and then continue into the Upper Senior School (9,10,11).
+The structure of the school is as follows: Little Downsend Ashtead caters for children aged 6 months to 4 years.
+Little Downsend Epsom and Leatherhead educate children from the age of 2 (First Steps) to age 7 (Year 2).
+The Main School in Leatherhead educates children from Year 3 to Year 11.